 “TWENTYTHIRTYFIVE” is on view at the Zaha Hadid-designed Fire Station at the Vitra Campus, located just four miles north of Basel, from June 12 through the end of July.
 The three products will be available from June 12 at the Vitra Campus and, for European residents, at Vitra’s online store.
 North American fans will have a chance to view the exhibition when it comes to Vitra’s soon-to-open New York City showroom in the fall, at which time the products will also be available online for U.S. customers.

-Stay tuned for more on the Vitra c/o Virgil Abloh installation.
+Stay tuned for more on the Virgil Abloh ℅ Vitra installation.
 Be sure as well to get an up-close look at Abloh’s “Figures of Speech” Exhibition at MCA Chicago.

 Vitra Fire Station by Zaha Hadid